Barrackpore: Post Offices

 Sewli Telenipara is a delivery branch post office, with PIN 700121 in the Barrackpore Division of North 24 Parganas district.
 Other post offices with the same PIN are Nilganj Bazaar Sub Post Office, Beraberia BO and Suryapur BO.

 Anandapuri is a non-delivery sub post office, with PIN 700122 in the Barrackpore Division of North 24 Parganas district.
 Other post offices having the same PIN are Nonachandanpukur (delivery office) and Jafarpur.

 Barrackpore RS is a non-delivery sub post office, with PIN 700123 in the Barrackpore Division of North 24 Parganas district.
 Other post offices having the same PIN are Panpara and Talpukur (delivery office).

+Climate

+Barrackpore has been ranked 30th best “National Clean Air City” under (Category 2 3-10L Population cities) in India.

 Demographics

 Population

 As per the 2011 Census of India, Barrackpore had a total population of 152,783, of which 78,349 (51%) were males and 74,434 (49%) were females.
 Population below 6 years was 11,786.
 The total number of literates in Barrackpore was 125,144 (88.76% of the population over 6 years).

 As of the 2001 India Census, Barrackpore had a population of 144,331.
 Men constitute 53% of the population and women 47%.
 Barrackpore has an average literacy rate of 81%, higher than the national average of 59.5%.
 8% of the population is under 6 years of age.

 The majority of the population is Bengali and Hindu.